DIY Lavender Vanilla Sugar Scrub Recipe

 It’s so simple and inexpensive to make your own natural DIY sugar scrub recipes; you’ll be hooked!

-Making sugar scrubs at home is definitely something you can easily do.
+Making sugar scrubs at home is easy.
 You might even have all the ingredients on hand in your cupboard right now!

-One of our favorite things to do is mixing up a batch, placing it in a pretty glass container, and giving it as a gift, too.
-All of your mommy friends would love one for their Birthday or Mother's Day so that they can pamper themselves with silky smooth skin!
+One of our favorite things to do is mix up a batch, place it in a pretty glass container, and give it as a gift.
+All of your mommy friends would love one for their Birthday or Mother’s Day so that they can pamper themselves with silky smooth skin!

 You can even do a spa party and have all your guests make these to take home!